Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Well, I thought we were in trouble there.

-Republicans in Congress had abandoned conservative principles spending out the wazoo.
+Republicans in Congress had abandoned conservative principles, spending out the wazoo.

-The president was sure.
+The president was.

 I wouldn't expect you to.

-And but but this what I'm what I'm talking about here in this coming presidential election is the opportunity.
+But what I'm talking about here in this coming presidential election is the opportunity.

 It's not a juggernaut.